Above: Saharet in about 1898, as she appeared on numerous postcards.

 As an adult, she was an attractive looking woman with a powerful stage presence.
 Standing about medium height -168 cms tall (five foot five inches), with grey eyes and a mass of dark brown hair, she was a highly skilled and flexible dancer.
 “What Saharet can’t do with her legs is not worth the average mortal’s worth while trying to learn” wrote one journalist.
 Another journalist described her as “really an expert gymnast and contortionist.
 What she does is to give a wild whirling dance, in the course of which she introduces somersault splits, fabulous high kicking, cart wheels and other difficult feats … It is a marvellous exhibition of gymnastic skill, but, at the same time, the dancer is mirthful and beautiful, and the dance a delight to the eye.”

-Unfortunately, a critical part of Clarissa’s early story currently remains unknown.
-Who taught her to dance and particularly, what were the circumstances surrounding the obvious change in fortune that occurred between her birth in Melbourne and late 1894, when she first appeared as Saharet in US newspapers?
-(See The Evening World, Nov 24, 1894) We do not know how she paid her way from Melbourne to New York or when this occurred.
+Unfortunately, a critical part of Clarice’s early story in Australia currently remains unknown.
+Who taught her to dance and particularly, what were the circumstances surrounding the obvious change in fortune that occurred between her birth in Melbourne in 1878 and her appearance as a dancer in the United States in 1891.
+We do not know how she paid her way from Melbourne to California or exactly when this occurred.
 Her parents had been so poor they could not afford a memorial for her sister Martha Lily when she died in early 1881, after suffering “convulsions”, probably the result of typhoid fever, then so prevalent in Melbourne.

-It was Rose who passed around the story that she was born in Melbourne Australia.
-But this “mysterious Australian” (mysterious because at the time no one actually knew who she was) was variously called Clarice, Clara or Clarissa and supposedly had the surname Campbell.
+In May 1896 18-year-old Saharet married New York entrepreneur Isaac Rosenstamm (later known as Ike Rose), while she was also three months pregnant to him.
+Over time, it was Rose who managed her career and passed around stories about her identity – that she was born in Melbourne – or perhaps it was Ballarat, the daughter of a well known pastoralist (rancher).
 This constant narration about her all appears to be part of a concerted effort to advance her career and later, to create interest in Rose’s other professional activities, even after the couple separated.
-Rose appears to have written much of the commentary that was attributed to her and this combined with the freewheeling use of different surnames by her family, particularly by her mother, only added to the confusion.
+Rose appears to have written much of the commentary that was attributed to her and this, combined with the freewheeling use of different surnames by Clarice’s mother, only added to the confusion.
 Rose himself was creative with his own history, acknowledging his birth in Hanover, Germany in 1865 in his first US passport application, but in later documents not only anglicising his name, but also claiming to have been born in New York.

 Above: Part of Saharet’s signature.
 Author’s collection.